loki-47-6F-64/kitty/README.md

 * error handling !

 Special thanks to [bleno](https://github.com/sandeepmistry/bleno).
-> Bleno made it a lot easier to implement gatt.
+> Bleno made it a lot easier for me to implement gatt.

 ### Requirements
 * kitty-server